Hinoba-an – Pearl of Negros Occidental

-A heartfelt gratitude goes out as well to Mrs. Purita Bilbao de Garcia, Anne Marie Garcia, and Manang Joy Jimenez for their resounding vote of confidence in the project.
+Heartfelt gratitude goes out as well to Mrs. Purita Bilbao de Garcia, Anne-Marie Garcia, and Manang Joy Jimenez for their resounding vote of confidence in the project.

 Conversations with the late Mrs. Blanca Bilbao de Beltran, Don Estanislao’s youngest daughter and my dear mother, have yielded a wealth of historical facts and insight.